karmi/monittr/README.markdown

     ...

-You can also check out the HTML output by running the example application:
+You can also check out the HTML display by running the example application:

     $ ruby examples/application.rb
     $ open http://localhost:4567/

 You should see the information about two faked Monit instances in your browser.

-Provide the URLs to _Monit_ instances by setting the appropriate option:
+Provide the URLs to live _Monit_ instances by setting the appropriate option in `application.rb`:

     set :monit_urls,  %w[ http://production.example.com:2812 http://staging.example.com:2812 ]

+You may also need to comment out the _FakeWeb_ section, if you're passing `localhost` URLs.

 ## Customization ##